Cheltenham Champion Chase Betting Offers

 Cheltenham Champion Chase past winners

 Although a number of horses have managed to win the Champion Chase on more than one occasion, actually accomplishing the feat is still seen as the sign of a truly great two-miler.
-Altior, Sprinter Sacre and Master Minded are the horses that have won the Champion Chase twice most recently, while Badsworth Boy remains the only three-time Champion Chase winner.
-Energumene will attempt to write his name into the record books for a second time.
+Altior, Sprinter Sacre and Master Minded are the horses that have won the Champion Chase twice recently, with Energumene adding his name to that elite list in 2023.
+Sadly, injury has put paid to Energumene’s hopes of joining Badsworth Boy as a three-time Champion Chase victor, although he’s back for another go in 2025.

 - 2022 – Energumene (5/2)